CLASS-SZ/class_sz/README.rst

 will just run the standard class code and its calculation.
 All depends on what output you request: if you request a class_sz observable or not.

-Computing CMB, LSS and Halo model quantities via the Python wrapper classy_sz
+Computing CMB, LSS and halo model quantities via the Python wrapper classy_sz
 ------------------------------

 Class_sz is now very fast !
 In part it's because it can run with emulators.
 This is available via the python wrapper (if requested).